Major in Art History

 For the Art History major, a minimum of 11 courses for 33 credits must be earned in the following way:

-The Art History major must also take eight additional courses, of which three must have FA numbers at or above the 300 level and three must have FA numbers at or above the 200 level.
+The Art History major must also take eight additional courses, of which three must have ARTH numbers at or above the 2000 level; three must have ARTH numbers at or above the 3000 level; and two (one of which must be ARTH4401 – see below) must have ARTH numbers at or above the 4000 level.
 At least one course must be chosen from each of the following periods:

 - Ancient Art